thiblahute/meson-website/Cross-compilation.md

 ## Using a custom standard library

 Sometimes in cross compilation you need to build your own standard library instead of using the one provided by the compiler.
 Meson has built-in support for switching standard libraries transparently.
-The invocation to use in your cross file is the following in `[properties]` section:
+The invocation to use in your cross file is the following:

+    [properties]
     c_stdlib = ['mylibc', 'mylibc_dep'] # Subproject name, dependency name

-This specifies that C standard library is provided in the Meson subproject `mylibc` in internal dependency variabale `mylibc_dep`.
+This specifies that C standard library is provided in the Meson subproject `mylibc` in internal dependency variable `mylibc_dep`.
 It is used on every cross built C target in the entire source tree (including subprojects) and the standard library is disabled.
 The build definitions of these targets do not need any modification.

 ## Changing cross file settings